LadissonLai/LadissonLai/README.md

 I have worked on projects related to robot navigation system, motion planning and autonomous driving simulation.

 Looking for an exciting opportunity.
-(Robotics or Motion Planning)
+(Robotics or Navigation System or Motion Planning)

 **Skills**: **C++**, **Python**, **ROS**, **Docker**, and more.